If you have been a party girl for a significant time, going alcohol free can seem a bit daunting.

 The other thing to watch out for is has this been your identity?
 Being a party girl, is it who you are?
 If this is the case, take some time to really think about your life: how do you want it to be?
 What sort of person do you want to be?
 I know BIG questions!

-If you have been a party girl for a while, life has been exciting; you probably had lots going on and were very busy.
+If you have been a party girl for a while, if you have got used to drinking too much and going out a lot, life has been exciting; you probably had lots going on and were very busy.
 So in terms of stimulation that’s a 10.
 Life was moving fast, you go alcohol free and sometimes there isn’t a lot of fun and excitement going on so it’s definitely from one extreme to the other.
 But it will balance out trust me, it will and then it will be even better.

 When I really got into my dancing I started to get good and I was dancing with some amazing dancers.
 The feeling was better than any drink or drug I could take, now that is worth the work it takes to get there.